Neha-kumari31/Web-Foundations-Module-2/README.md

 ### Module 2 Project

 Today we learned about the core languages of every webpage, HTML and CSS.
 In this project, we are going to practice both of those languages.
-In this project, we are going to mimic the Lambda School Alumni page (you can find that here: https://lambdaschool.com/profiles).
+In this project, we are going to mimic the BloomTech Alumni page (you can find that here: https://bloomtech.com/profiles).
 We want you to create your own profile.
 Don't worry this won't be made public, it's just a fun exercise for now.
 One day you will have your own profile on that page.

 ### Getting Started